5GZORRO/identity/README.md

 ```
 docker-compose down
 ```
-The Administrator and Trading Provider Controllers should now be available.
-To access Trading Provider, simply type http://localhost:6800/ on your preferred browser.
+The Administrator, Trader & Regulator Controllers should now be available.
+To access the Trader, simply type http://localhost:6800/ on your preferred browser.

-To retrieve the private holder agent key to perform a Stakeholder Credential issuance request, you can do so through **/src/app/logs/file_holder_agent.log**